 - Governor vacancy: Stanford Junior School (PDF 113KB)

 Please contact the governing body directly for more information.

-The School Workforce and Governor Support Team provides advice, support and training for school governors.
+Part of the team's role is to provide advice, support and training for school governors.
 The team is also responsible for the induction of newly qualified teachers (NQTs), co-ordinates safeguarding & child protection training and also headteacher development.

 Tel: 01273 293466 or 01273 293511